 DPR repurposed an approximately 321,000-sq.-ft. facility with the first 12 MW of a total 36 MW infrastructure in just six months, coming online in July 2015.
-A combined strategy of hyper-efficient sourcing and just-in-time material management shaved an estimated three months off a typical nine-month schedule for a project of this scope.
+A combined strategy of hyper-efficient sourcing and just-in-time material management saved an estimated three months off a typical nine-month schedule for a project of this scope.

 Repurposed and sustainable features include:

 - Chilled water system reuse: The existing capacity was upgraded with new redundant control systems.

 - Power usage efficiency (PUE): The addition of energy-efficient, indirect evaporative cooling helped drive PUEs below 1.3—a 13-percent betterment over original program goals.

 - Existing envelope: DPR worked closely with the design team to develop upgraded skin treatments to achieve current energy-code requirements.